-Anoro Ellipta is a maintenance treatment; it is typically taken every day to help manage and control ongoing COPD symptoms.
-It cannot replace a rescue inhaler to treat severe, sudden COPD symptoms or COPD flare-ups.
+Anoro Ellipta is a maintenance treatment.
+It is usually taken every day to help manage and control ongoing COPD symptoms.
+It cannot replace a rescue inhaler to treat severe, sudden COPD symptoms or flare-ups.1

 What are the ingredients in Anoro Ellipta?

-The active ingredients in Anoro Ellipta are umeclidinium and vilanterol.
+The active ingredients in Anoro Ellipta are umeclidinium and vilanterol.1

 How does Anoro Ellipta work?

-The medicines combined in Anoro Ellipta are both long-term treatments to help improve airflow and breathing for people with COPD.
+The medicines in Anoro Ellipta are both long-term treatments to help improve airflow and breathing for people with COPD.
 The lung damage caused by COPD can cause a person’s airways to become blocked in different ways.
-Irritation and swelling in the airways can cause them to become narrowed and make it difficult for enough air to pass through.
-Bronchospasms occur when the irritation causes the muscles that surround the airways to tighten up, and this can also cause the airways to narrow.
+Irritation and swelling in the airways can cause them to become narrowed.
+This makes it hard for enough air to pass through.
+Bronchospasms occur when the irritation causes the muscles that surround the airways to tighten up.
+This can also cause the airways to narrow.1

-Vilanterol is a LABA, while umeclidinium is a long-acting antimuscarinic agent, which is often referred to as an anticholinergic.
-Both of these drugs work in different ways to keep the muscles that surround the airways from tightening.
+Vilanterol is a long-acting beta-agonist (LABA).
+Umeclidinium is a long-acting antimuscarinic agent, which is often referred to as an anticholinergic.
+Both of these drugs work in different ways to keep the muscles that surround the airways from tightening.1

 What are the possible side effects of Anoro Ellipta?